Fine-grained Attention and Feature-sharing Generative Adversarial Networks for Single Image Super-Resolution: Experimental Results

-\paragraph{Removing the Fine-grained Attention Mechanism} We first remove the fine-grained attention (FA) mechanism in the FASRGAN.
+We first remove the fine-grained attention (FA) mechanism in FASRGAN.
+The attention item is removed from the loss functions of the generator in the model without FA.
+The coefficients of Eq.\ref{eq:generator_loss} are set as $\lambda_1 = 5e$-$3$, $\lambda_2 = 0$ and $\lambda_3 = 1e$-$2$.
+The fine-grained adversarial loss functions, $L^D_M$ and $L^G_{fine}$ are also removed.
+The generators of FASRGAN and the model without FA have the same parameters, and the difference lies in the loss function in training.

+From Table~\ref{tab:ablation_result} we can see that FASRGAN surpasses the model without FA in all metrics.
 An obvious performance decrease can be observed in Fig.~\ref{fig:ablation_FASRGAN}.
-For image 'img\_009', the model without FA mechanism introduces some unnatural noise and undesired edges, while FASRGAN can maintain the structure and produce high-quality SR images.
-For image 'img\_004', the FA mechanism can improve the deformation appeared in the image from the model that removes the FA mechanism.
-The images generated by FASRGAN are closer to the original HR images.
-The visual analysis indicates the effectiveness and benefit of the FA mechanism in removing unpleasant and unnatural artifacts.
+For image ‘img\_009’, the model without FA mechanism introduces some unnatural noises and undesired edges, while FASRGAN can maintain the structure and produce high-quality SR images.
+For image ‘OL\_Lunch’, the result from the model without FA mechanism contains more artifacts and noise and the letters cannot be well recognized, while FASRGAN reduces the artifacts and noises, whose result looks closer to the original HR images.
+The visual analysis indicates the effectiveness of the FA mechanism in removing unpleasant and unnatural artifacts.